Skip to content

 Menu

-An educational tool to help you understand potential allergy risks and cross-reactivities associated with common nuts, seeds, and dried fruits.
+An evidence-based educational tool to help you understand potential allergy risks and cross-reactivities associated with nuts, seeds, and dried fruits based on your known allergies.

-This tool is for **informational and educational purposes ONLY** and is **NOT a substitute for professional medical advice, diagnosis, or treatment.** Do not use this tool to self-diagnose.
-If you suspect you have a food allergy, you MUST consult with a board-certified allergist or qualified healthcare professional.
-If you experience symptoms of a severe allergic reaction (anaphylaxis), seek emergency medical help immediately.
+This tool is for informational and educational purposes ONLY and is NOT a substitute for professional medical advice, diagnosis, or treatment.
+Do not use this tool to self-diagnose food allergies.
+If you suspect you have a food allergy, you MUST consult with a board-certified allergist or qualified healthcare professional for proper testing and diagnosis.
+If you experience symptoms of anaphylaxis (difficulty breathing, throat tightness, rapid pulse), call emergency services immediately.
 Always follow the guidance of your doctor.

 Assess Your Allergy Risk